Close Menu

 Once you’ve decided on a size, there are a number of other important aspects of your next monitor to consider.
 Some of these factors may matter more for certain uses—for example, gamers generally care more about higher frame rates than office workers do—but they’re all handy to know going in.

 Resolution: The bigger the monitor, the more it will benefit from higher resolutions.
 That will allow you to have app windows that take up less space but are still legible.
-Most monitors today are typically 1080p (1920 x 1080), 1440p (2560 x 1440), 4K (3840 x 2160), or even 5K (5120 x 2160).
+Most monitors today are typically 1080p (1920 x 1080), 1440p (2560 x 1440), 4K (3840 x 2160), or 5K (5120 x 2160).
+There’s even some new 6K monitors out there with a resolution of 6144 x 3456.

 Refresh rate: This refers to how many times the display can refresh the picture per second, measured in hertz (or Hz).
 A higher refresh rate makes all movement and animation look smoother because you’re seeing more information.
 For productivity, 60 Hz is probably enough, but gamers will generally want a panel that can at least hit 120 or 144 Hz.
 240 Hz has become the new standard for high-end gaming monitors, but there are now extreme models that go up to 500 Hz and beyond.
 You’ll need a powerful enough computer that can maintain a high frame rate to take advantage of these high refresh rates, and you usually have to enable this feature in your operating system’s display settings.

 Panel type: Monitors usually have a type of LCD (liquid-crystal display) panel.
 Three of the most popular options—twisted nematic (TN), vertical alignment (VA), and in-plane switching (IPS)—are all different types of LCD panels, and all use TFT (thin-film-transistor) technology too.
 Each is popular for different reasons: IPS for color, VA for contrast, and TN for speed with higher refresh rates and response times.
 IPS has become especially popular thanks to its growing refresh rate speeds.
 Mini-LED uses a more advanced backlighting solution that uses a number of lighting zones to more accurately and efficiently control pixels.
 These tend to be the brightest monitors you can buy.
-OLED (organic light-emitting diodes) panels take that even further, allowing the monitor to control individual pixels, including turning them off entirely to create extreme contrast.
+OLED (organic light-emitting diode) panels take that even further, allowing the monitor to control individual pixels, including turning them off entirely to create extreme contrast.
 These are becoming highly popular in gaming monitors, in particular.
 You should think about what’s most important to you (great color? thin form factor? max brightness?) to choose the best panel type for your needs.

 Nvidia G-Sync/AMD FreeSync support: A gamer-specific criteria, these two features let monitors adjust their frame rates based on the games they’re playing.
 This reduces screen tearing without affecting performance.
 G-Sync is made by Nvidia and FreeSync comes from AMD, and while FreeSync monitors can usually work with most modern Nvidia graphics cards, G-Sync doesn’t work with AMD cards, so make sure everything you have is compatible when buying.